 - B.M., Bachelor of Music, The College of New Jersey, 1998

-Peter Miksza is currently an associate professor of music education at the Indiana University Jacobs School of Music.
-He is also an affiliate member of the Indiana University Cognitive Science Program.
+Peter Miksza is professor of music in music education at the Indiana University Jacobs School of Music.
+He is also an affiliate member of the IU Cognitive Science Program.

 Peter’s primary research interest lie in the investigation of social- and cognitive-psychological dimensions of musical skill acquisition (e.g., practicing, expertise, musical expression, musical memory).
 He also conducts research on music teacher preparation and does work with national data sets to address policy issues relevant to music education.
 He’s presented papers at regional, national, and international research conferences and has articles published or in press in several prominent peer-reviewed publications, such as the Journal of Research in Music Education, the Bulletin of the Council for Research in Music Education, Psychology of Music, Musicae Scientiae, Psychomusicology: Music, Mind, and Brain, Contributions to Music Education, Approaches: An Interdisciplinary Journal of Music Therapy, Music Education Research International, The Journal of Band Research, Music Educators Journal, and the Journal of Music Teacher Education.
 He has also published a book titled Design and Analysis for Quantitative Research in Music Education, with co-author Dr. Ken Elpus, as well as several book chapters in edited volumes.
 He is also a co-founder and, currently, co-director of the IU JSOM Music and Mind Lab.